BagelNetwork/Client/python/README.md

 results = cluster.find(query_texts=["query"], n_results=5)
 ```

 Creates a cluster or retrieves an existing one, adds documents with metadata.
 Here `ids` are unique identifiers for each documents.
-BagelDB generates embeddings using its model.
+Bagel generates embeddings using its model.
 And performs a text-based query/search.
 Here `n_results` is to limit number of results.

 8. **Add embeddings and query (without needing to generate embeddings yourself!):**